tflowers15/galaxy-training-material/topics/microbiome/tutorials/dunnart_metabarcoding/tutorial.md

 > <comment-title>Precomputed DADA2 Denoising Results</comment-title>
 >
 > The following DADA2 denoising step can take a long time to run (~1h).
-You can either wait for this step to run or import the results from a previous previously run of `qiime2 dada2 denoise-paired`.
+You can either wait for this step to run or import the results from a previous run of `qiime2 dada2 denoise-paired`.
 >
 > > <hands-on-title>Import denoised dataset files</hands-on-title>
 > >